 Contemporary Westerners are so highly trained to rely on their minds, the majority of people honestly cannot discern the difference between knowing about something in an intellectual way and embodied knowledge.

-I sometimes am asked by yoga studios to teach topics from Tantra/Kashmir Shaivism in teacher training courses.
+I sometimes am asked by yoga studios to teach practices from Kashmir Shaivism in teacher training courses.
 I generally have to let people know that what I teach is student training, not teacher training.
 How can something be teacher training when people are learning it for the first time?

 For instance, if I share a bit about chakras or mantra or meditation and give students some sadhana to do, they are far from ready to teach.
 They are only ready to practice!

 Mind realm fixation mistakes mentally understanding an idea or a technique for real knowing.
 The knowledge that yoga in the largest sense offers us is embodied knowledge of the nature of Reality.
 We learn how to work with Reality, and we become directly immersed in its wisdom.
 We are not just thinking about things, or describing them, or following a technique in a superficial way.